Cliff Warner and Nina Cortlandt: Storyline

 Dr. Cliff Warner and Nina Cortlandt meet at Pine Valley Hospital where Nina is recovering from an appendectomy.
 They begin a fairytale romance and fall madly in love.
 Nina's father, Palmer Cortlandt (James Mitchell), disapproves of their relationship, and plots to break them up.
 Nina, who is diabetic, develops retinopathy, which will make her go blind.
 Palmer refuses to let her know that there is a cure.
 Nina break up with Cliff, who she had agreed to marry, in order to not be a burden to him.
 Eventually, Cliff finds out about Nina's condition, and is able to get her treatment.
 They reconcile and decide to go ahead with their wedding plans.
 In the meantime, Nina meets ne'er-do-well, Sean Cudahy (Alan Dysert), who works with Palmer to get Nina away from Cliff.

 Nurse Sybil Thorne (Linda Gibboney) plots to get Cliff all to herself.
-Cliff is vulnerable after his split with Nina and makes love to Sybil, who ends up pregnant with his child.
+Cliff is vulnerable after his split with Nina and has sex with Sybil, who ends up pregnant with his child.
 She alerts him to the fact just before his wedding to Nina in November 1980.
 Despite knowing this could tear them apart, Cliff marries Nina in a fairytale wedding.
 Sybil gives birth to a boy named Bobby.
 When Nina finds out the baby's parentage from Sybil, she files for divorce.
 Sybil is found murdered, and Cliff is arrested, but it is later found that Sean Cudahy is the killer.
 During the trial, it was revealed that Nina's friend, stable worker Monique Jonvil (Gillian Spencer), was actually the presumed-dead Daisy Cortlandt, Palmer Cortlandt's ex-wife and Nina's mother.

 Cliff and Nina reconcile before the divorce is finalized.
 Nina happily adopts Bobby and they settle into domestic bliss.
 Nina starts a secretarial job with Steve Jacobi (Dack Rambo), who is smitten with her.
 She battles with her attraction to him in an attempt to make her marriage to Cliff work.
 Nina is at Cortlandt Manor working with Steve one night when a thunderstorm causes a power outage.
-Despite her attempts to stay true to her husband, Nina and Steve make love that evening.
+Despite her attempts to stay true to her husband, Nina and Steve have sex that evening.